 - When you convert a tabular data set into an Excel table, you don’t need to worry about data getting changed at a later stage.
 Even if you get additional data, you can simply add it to the table without worrying about the formulas getting screwed up.
 This is really helpful when I create plug-and-play dashboards.

-When you make a selection, or use a scroll bar or select a checkbox, there are formulas that update based on the results and give you the updated data/view in the dashboard.
+When you make a selection from a drop-down list, or use a scroll bar or select a checkbox, there are formulas that update based on the results and give you the updated data/view in the dashboard.

 Here are my top five Excel functions for Excel Dashboards:

 - SUMPRODUCT Function: It’s my favorite function while creating an interactive Excel dashboard.
 It allows me to do complex calculations when there are many variables.
-For example, suppose I have a sales dashboard and I want to know what were the sales by the rep Bob in the third quarter in the East region.
-I can simply create
+For example, suppose I have a sales dashboard and I want to know what were the sales done by the rep Bob in the third quarter in the East region.
+I can simply create a SUMPRODUCT formula for this.

 - IFERROR Function: When doing calculations on the raw data, you’ll often end up with errors.
 I use IFERROR extensively to hide errors in the dashboard (and many times in the raw data as well).

-- ROWS/COLUMNS Function: I use these often when I have to copy a formula and one of the arguments need to increment as we go down/right of the cell.
+- ROWS/COLUMNS Function: I use these often when I have to copy a formula and one of the arguments needs to increment as we go down/right of the cell.

 Things to keep in mind when working with formulas in an Excel Dashboard: